← Back to Stories

 Key details reported by multiple sources:

-• Mahmood Fazal is no longer employed by the ABC after an internal investigation into an unauthorised podcast appearance with Ryan Naumenko in 2025
+• Mahmood Fazal was sacked by the ABC after an internal investigation into an unauthorised podcast appearance with Ryan Naumenko in 2025

 • The podcast, *Word on the Street*, was sponsored by an online crypto casino (Vegastars) and ended after two episodes due to a falling-out between Fazal and Naumenko

-• Fazal initially claimed his manager approved his participation in the podcast, but the ABC later withdrew endorsement after the first episode aired with gambling ads
+• Fazal initially claimed he believed his manager had approved the podcast appearance, but the ABC later withdrew endorsement after the first episode aired with gambling ads

 • Fazal is a former sergeant-at-arms for the Mongols bikie gang and a Walkley Award-winning journalist who joined the ABC in 2021 and Four Corners in 2023